 As the DMX signal moves through your lights, it loses signal strength over time.
 At some point, it will become too weak to be reliable.

 According to the specification, that is at 32 fixtures.

 In real life, that number can vary from slightly lower than 32 to much higher, depending on a variety of factors.

 I typically won’t go over 16 fixtures myself, just to be on the safe side.
 Remember: When lights are hung in a position that you require a ladder or lift to troubleshoot a data issue, play it safe and keep your numbers down!

 While you can technically run DMX signal for 1800 feet, I’ve found that anything over 500 feet gets a little scary and can get flaky depending on the number of fixtures attached.

 The good news is that if you do begin to have signal problems, you can always split and boost your signal to solve them!

-If you have a lot of LED fixtures or moving lights, but haven’t filled up your universe and want to add more- you can buy a DMX Splitter, also known as an opto-splitter or DMX repeater.
+If you have too many lights for a single daisy-chain, but haven’t filled up your universe yet, you can buy a DMX Splitter, also known as a DMX opto-split or DMX repeater.
 (Here’s my review of my favorite low-cost DMX splitter)